PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

 ## Multiple Vehicles using SDF Models

-This section shows how developers can simulate multiple vehicles using vehicle models defined in Gazebo SDF files (instead of using models defined in the ROS Xacro file, as discussed in the rest of this topic).
+This section shows how developers can simulate multiple vehicles using vehicle models defined in Gazebo Classic SDF files (instead of using models defined in the ROS Xacro file, as discussed in the rest of this topic).

 The steps are: